facelessuser/coloraide/docs/src/markdown/contrast.md

 refers to the amount of reflected light where 1.0 is assumed to be a perfect reflector in relation to the reference white.

-The `luminance` method exposes access to this value to make it quick and easy to query the relative luminance, or Y parameter from XYZ D65 after converting the current color.
+The `luminance` method exposes access to this value to make it quick and easy to query the relative luminance.

 ```py play
 Color("black").luminance()
 Color("white").luminance()
 Color("blue").luminance()
 ```

+It should be noted that this luminance is relative to the XYZ D65 color space by default as this is how it is defined in the WCAG 2.1.
+What this means is that luminance is equivalent to the Y value of XYZ D65.
+We follow this convention as many people expect it in this format.

 /// tip | Luminance and WCAG 2.1
 Luminance as described in the WCAG 2.1 spec is essentially the exact same as what the luminance method returns.
 The